To protect your 401k from a market crash, you can liquidate your assets, use dollar-cost averaging, or diversify and rebalance your portfolio.

 There is no foolproof strategy that will keep your portfolio safe.
 However, you can mitigate your risks with basic moves like diversification.

 The first strategy for protecting your nest egg is diversification.
-To explain, put your money in several places, so you do not lose everything.
+To explain, put your money in several places to avoid losing everything.

-For instance, invest in different stocks and U.S. Treasury Bonds.
-An example of basic diversification is 20% tech stocks, 20% finance stocks, and 20% energy stocks.
+For instance, invest in different stocks and US Treasury Bonds.
+Basic diversification strategies include investing in 20% tech stocks, 20% finance stocks, and 20% energy stocks.

 In addition, invest in several good dividend stocks to have money coming in.
 A great rule is to have at least 50% of your 401K funds in dividend stocks.

 Finally, having part of your funds outside of stocks will keep part of your money from a crash.
-Simply, having 20% of your funds in C.D.s or Bonds can ensure you will have cash.
+Having 20% of your funds in CDs or Bonds can ensure you will have cash.

 "I have been researching and investing in stocks for 20 years!
 I now manage all my stock investments using Stock Rover."
 Barry D. Moore - Founder: LiberatedStockTrader.com

-The most important protection from any market correction is a steady stream of cash coming in.
+The most important protection from any market correction is a steady cash stream.
 Even a small but regular cash payment can protect you.

-Thus, you need to keep part of your 401K in a CD or treasuries or other investment that pays cash interest.
-Also, you can augment that income with dividend stocks.
+Thus, you need to keep part of your 401K in a CD, treasuries, or other investment that pays cash interest.
+You can also augment that income with dividend stocks.

 In-depth Dividend Analysis & Peers Comparison With Stock Rover